hoosong0235/The-Overview-Effect/README.md

 #### 1) Theory

 If you read the "🔥 Mathematical Equation of Absolute Transform System" page above, you would have noticed every single equation has a parameter named time scale.
 Usually it is used to divide the period of every revolution and rotation that exists, in order to accelerate them as much as its value.
-Since, we have implemented each movement including the global variable time scale, It seems like all we have to do is only manipulating its value if user input comes.
+Since we have implemented each movement including the global variable time scale, It seems like all we have to do is only manipulating its value if user input comes.

 However, there is one fatal problem with this.
 The phase of the trigonometric function changes if we changes only time scale value.
 Okay, I know it is hard to understand at first.
 So let me explain them with an example.
 Assume we are simulating a periodical movement with a trigonometric function $sin({\pi t \over T}), where \space T = {3 \over timeScale}$.
 Initial time scale is $1$ and user wants to increase the time scale as $1.5$ when $t = 3$.
 In easy word, we want to change a function from $f(x)$ to $g(x)$ in figure below.